hemnaik/Linked-List/README.md

 # Linked-List
-Linked List mainly deals with dynamic memory allocation, core programming of C &amp; C++ language and pointer allocation concepts.
+- Linked List mainly deals with dynamic memory allocation, core programming of C &amp; C++ language and pointer allocation concepts.
+- Real life implementations can be seen in websites where buttons like next and previous are used.
 # Types of Linked List
 # 1) Singly Linked List
 -> consist of only data part and next address part